devdemon/DevDemon-Docs/channel_images/tags/images.rst

 paginate_base=""
 ----------------
 This tells ExpressionEngine to override the normal pagination link locations and point instead to the explicitly stated template group and template.
-For example: paginate_base="files/list"
+For example: paginate_base="images/list"

 Variables
 =====================
-These individual variables are for use inside the {file:paginate} tag pair.
+These individual variables are for use inside the {image:paginate} tag pair.

-{file:current_page}
+{image:current_page}
 -------------------
-Outputs the current page number (In the {file:paginate} tag pair)
+Outputs the current page number (In the {image:paginate} tag pair)

-{file:total_pages}
+{image:total_pages}
 -------------------
-The total number of pages of you have (In the {file:paginate} tag pair)
+The total number of pages of you have (In the {image:paginate} tag pair)

-{file:pagination_links}
+{image:pagination_links}
 -----------------------
 These show the current page you are on as well as "surrounding" pages in addition to links for nex/previous pages and first/last pages.
-(In the {file:paginate} tag pair)
+(In the {image:paginate} tag pair)

 Conditional Variables
 =====================
-These individual conditional variables are for use inside the {file:paginate} tag pair.
+These individual conditional variables are for use inside the {image:paginate} tag pair.

-{if file:next_page}
+{if image:next_page}
 -------------------
 This tag will conditionally display the code inside the tag if there is a "next" page.
 If there is no next page then the content simply will not be displayed.
-(In the {file:paginate} tag pair)
+(In the {image:paginate} tag pair)

-{if file:previous_page}
+{if image:previous_page}
 -------------------
 This tag will conditionally display the code inside the tag if there is a "previous" page.
 If there is no previous page then the content simply will not be displayed.
-(In the {file:paginate} tag pair)
+(In the {image:paginate} tag pair)

-{file:pagination_links}
+{image:pagination_links}
 -----------------------
 These show the current page you are on as well as "surrounding" pages in addition to links for nex/previous pages and first/last pages.